YJPL/Supply/README.md

 ### Gulp commands with browser reload

 Supply uses a couple of custom Gulp.js commands with gulp.
-Make sure to install gulp 4 first: `npm install gulp@next`.
+Make sure to install gulp 4: `npm install --global gulp-cli`.
+(If you have an earlier version of Gulp JS, make sure to remove it by running npm uninstall --global gulp).
+Then run `npm install --save-dev gulp@4` to install it into your project development dependencies.

-To build your site concatenate your CSS (in `assets` -> `CSS`), simply run:
+Once that is done, to build your site & concatenate your CSS (in `assets` -> `CSS`), simply run:

 ~~~bash
 gulp build